edgexfoundry/edgex-docs/docs_src/design/adr/security/0026-authentication.md

-* Communication with EdgeX's service registry and configuration provider, as implemented by Hashicorp Consul, is secured over a local HTTP socket with token-based authentication, with the token being issued by Hashicorp Vault.
+* Communication with EdgeX's service registry and configuration provider, as implemented by Hashicorp Consul, is secured over a local HTTP socket with token-based authentication, with the token being mediated by Hashicorp Vault.
   An access control list limits access to the keyspace of the configuration store.